RacingTadpole/cmsplugin-rt/README.txt

           'cmsplugin_rt.twitter_button',
       )

+2. If you are using JQueryMobile, add to settings.py:

+      RT_FRONT_END_FRAMEWORK = "JQUERY-MOBILE"  # "BOOTSTRAP" is the default; only these two are known

+   You can also set this to "" to remove Style Modifier's default Bootstrap class options.

+3. To add custom classes to the Style Modifier, add to settings.py something like this:

+      from django.utils.translation import ugettext_lazy as _
+      RT_MORE_STYLE_CLASSES = ((".banner", _("banner")),
+                     (".warning", _("warning text")),      # example classes only )

-2. Run `python manage.py syncdb` (or use `python manage.py migrate` if you are using South) to create the models.
+4. Run `python manage.py syncdb` (or use `python manage.py migrate` if you are using South) to create the models.

-3. Add the plugins to your CMS pages in the admin panel.
+5. Add the plugins to your CMS pages in the admin panel.